yoyotv/Face-identification-implementation/README.md

 Using the caffe engine to extract the feature.

-Combined with the c++ in order to implement an application on Raspberry-pi to identify the face.
+Combined with the c++ in order to implement an application on Raspberry-pi identify the face.

 It is able to switch the model to increase the performance. e.g. Resnet, Mobilenet.